 This degree of transparency should be enough to satisfy regulators and allows businesses to preserve their privacy as well.
 This has been the main selling point of Secret Network from the outset, and it is a value proposition that cannot be understated.

 The Secret Network has also put in the work when it comes to development.
 It has a functioning product and an engaged community.
-This is no doubt thanks to the brilliance of Tor Bair whose specialty is quite literally community growth and marketing, something which is necessary for a project to succeed.

 Although the tokenomics of SCRT are not entirely ideal, what Secret Network is looking to accomplish here goes far beyond price action.
 They have arguably created the template for the future of cryptocurrency privacy and transparency.
 As they continue to build bridges to other blockchains, they may just become the standard in this regard.